 By Steve Jovcevski, Property Expert Mozo

-So, you think you’re ready to buy your first home; you’re emotionally invested, you’ve got your deposit, know where you want to buy and have been scouring the real estate websites for months.
-The question is, are you really financially prepared to take the next step?
+So, you think you’re ready to buy your first home; you’re emotionally invested, you’ve got your deposit, know where you want to buy, and have been scouring the real estate websites for months.
+Maybe you’ve even spoken to real estate professionals like a Lynchburg realtor to discuss your plans.
+The big question is, are you really financially prepared to take the next step?

 Taking on a mortgage is one of the biggest financial commitments you’ll ever make, and having walked many people through the process of buying their first home, I have found that many of those who believe they are financially ready, are taken by surprise when unexpected hurdles get in the way of what they had envisioned paying.